comparisonreferralssoftwareaustralia

 • Enterprise: Custom pricing for larger practices (unlimited doctors, dedicated account manager)

-All plans include a 14-day free trial.
+All plans include a 14-day free trial and GST.
 SMS, email, and AI Intake are available as add-ons.
+There are no lock-in contracts.

 Why practices choose SimpleRef

 • Australian data residency.
-Data is hosted in Australia on Australian infrastructure.
-Full compliance with the Privacy Act and APPs.
+Data is hosted in Australia on Australian infrastructure, aligned with the Privacy Act and APPs.

 • Operational in hours, not weeks.
 No six-week implementation project.
 No consultants.
 No custom configuration.

 • SMS and email add-ons.
-Send patient updates directly from the referral board.
+Send patient updates directly from the referral board, with STOP/opt-out handling built in.

 • Role-based access.
-Different views for reception, practice managers, and doctors.
+Different views for reception, practice managers, and practitioners.

 • Visual pipeline.
-See every referral’s status instantly on a Kanban board — no digging through tables or records.
+See every referral’s status instantly on a Kanban board.

 • Complete audit trail.
 Every action, every status change, every communication is logged and timestamped.